 6. Sheep will settle for less

-When sheep are thirsty, they will stop at a dirty puddle right in front of them.
-They are not aware when clean, still waters are nearby.
-Sheep are content with filth, so long as it satisfies at the moment.
+When sheep are thirsty, they will stop at a dirty puddle right in front of them instead of going for the clean, still waters twenty feet ahead of them.

-Perhaps it even looks enticing at the time because, after all, it is “water.”
-Many times we KNOW it will harm us, yet we still do it because we are stubborn or blinded from the truth.
+Perhaps it (sin) even looks enticing at the time because, after all, it is “water.”
+Many times we KNOW it will harm us, yet we still do it because we are stubborn, blinded from the truth, or simply lack judgment.

-God compares us to sheep because we don’t always know what is good for us.
+God compares us to sheep in the Bible because we don’t always know what is good for us.

 The Lord is my Shepherd.
 I want for nothing.
 He makes me lie down in green pastures, he leads me beside still waters (Psalms 23:1-2).

+The significance of sheep in the Bible is probably more than you ever realized.
 Sheep were treated as a prized possession in Jesus’ day.
-You were counted a wealthy man if you owned large flocks because they provided meat and milk.
-And they produced offspring and wool.
+You were counted as a wealthy man if you owned large flocks because they provided meat, milk, and wool.
+And they produced offspring.

 Shepherds made many sacrifices to make sure their flocks were protected.
 They knew it was their livelihood at stake.